icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Repository and Open Science Access Portal (ROSA P)](https://rosap.ntl.bts.gov/welcome) - Provides access to a range of full-text current and historical documents from the National Transportation Library.
 Resources are available from all modes of transportation as well as related disciplines such as climate change research.

 ### General Planning Information and News
+Websites and news resources for urban planning, the built environment, or communities.
 - [Planopedia](https://www.planetizen.com/planopedia) - Organized by the Planning News aggregator [Planetizen](https://www.planetizen.com/) this mini-planning encyclopedia explores various urban planning concepts and terms.
 - [ULI](https://uli.org/) - ULI is the oldest and largest network of cross-disciplinary real estate and land use experts in the world.

+### Podcasts
+Podcasts touching on the built environment or communities.
+- [Talking Headways](https://streetsblog.libsyn.com/) - The Talking Headways podcast is a weekly podcast about transportation and urban design.
+- [99% Invisible](https://99percentinvisible.org/) - 99% Invisible is a sound-rich, narrative podcast about all the thought that goes into the things we don't think about — the unnoticed architecture and design that shape our world.
+- [APA Podcast](https://www.planning.org/podcast/) - American Planning Association's podcast with interviews and discussions on planning topics going back to 2010.
+- [Strong Towns Podcast](https://www.strongtowns.org/podcast) - The podcast explores how we can financially strengthen our cities, towns, and neighborhoods and, in the process, make them better places to live.
+- [The Urban Planner's Podcast](https://www.gigitheplanner.com/podcast) - This podcast is for urban planners, urban planning students and those interested in the topic of urban planning.

 ## Other Resources
 Other types of planning data & technology resources.
+They are a good source of inspiration to contribute to this repo for example, but we don't need to duplicate efforts.

 ---

-### Other Technology Resource Aggregators
+### Other GitHub Resource Lists

-These are other aggregators that bring together different planning related tools, software, data, and related resources.
-They are a good source of inspiration to contribute to this repo for example, but we don't need to duplicate efforts.
+This page is registered as an [awesome-list](https://github.com/topics/awesome-list), but similar GitHub repositories can be listed here.
+These are managed curations of resources that relate to different topics.

 - [awesome-transit](https://github.com/CUTR-at-USF/awesome-transit) - A collection of transit data tools and resources.
 - [micromobility-tools-and-resources](https://github.com/NABSA/micromobility-tools-and-resources) - A collection of micromobility tools and data resources.